mmiranda222/.statsuite/content/contributing/report an issue.md

 7. Implement<br>
 The issue is being worked on by the Design Team.<br>
-**DoD**: The design is completed, and a pull request is submitted.<br>
+**DoD**: The design is completed, and a merge request is submitted.<br>

 8. Peer-review<br>
 The pull request and underlying code is reviewed by a third-party member of the Design Team.<br>
-**DoD**: Design meets the coding standards, the pull request is merged to the dev branch and deployed to the appropriate functional test environment (quality-assurance).<br>
+**DoD**: Design meets the coding standards, the merge request is merged to the dev branch and deployed to the appropriate functional test environment (quality-assurance).<br>

 9. Quality Assurance<br>
 The PM Team tests the implementation of the design in the quality-assurance environment.<br>